 Finally, if you are a homeowner, you should create a safety checklist for each season.
 At a minimum, you should have a spring and winter checklist.
 The spring list should include items such as turning off the furnace and snuffing the pilot, making sure all windows function well after the long winter, checking to make sure all fireplace flumes are closed and cleaned, and making sure any fire equipment is properly inspected and charged.
 Landlords should follow a similar routine.

 Unfortunately, people are injured every year in Long Island fire accidents.
-If you have been injured by a negligent landlord or property manager or lost everything in a house fire due to someone else’s careless disregard for your safety, contact an experienced premise liability lawyer at the Law Office of Cohen & Jaffe LLP who knows how to handle your case and get you the justice you deserve.
+If you have been injured by a negligent landlord or property manager or lost everything in a house fire due to someone else’s careless disregard for your safety, contact an experienced personal injury lawyer in Long Island at the Law Office of Cohen & Jaffe LLP who knows how to handle your case and get you the justice you deserve.